-On February 27th, 2020 the government of Canada announced a call for nomination of a new Science Advisory Committee for Health Products Containing Cannabis which will provide independent scientific and clinical advice to support the Department's consideration of appropriate safety, efficacy, and quality standards for health products containing cannabis, including the conditions under which these products would be suitable to be used without practitioner oversight.
-Nominations for the Science Advisory Committee must be made by April 9th, 2020.
-First meeting for the committee is expected in the summer of 2020.
+On February 27th, 2020, the Government of Canada announced a call for nomination of a new Science Advisory Committee for Health Products Containing Cannabis which will provide independent scientific and clinical advice to support the Department's consideration of appropriate safety, efficacy, and quality standards for health products containing cannabis, including the conditions under which these products would be suitable to be used without practitioner oversight.
+On November 18, 2020, Health Canada released the names of the initial members of the Science Advisory Committee.
+The committee has a one-year term with an option of renewal based on the Department's needs.

-The Cannabis Act provides provincial, territorial and municipal governments with the authority to prescribe regulations regarding retail and distribution of recreational cannabis.
+The Cannabis Act provides provincial, territorial, and municipal governments with the authority to prescribe regulations regarding retail and distribution of recreational cannabis.
 As such, the distribution model for recreational cannabis is prescribed by provincial and territorial regulations and differs in each jurisdiction.
 Some provinces have government-run retailers, while others have government-licensed retailers, and some have a combination of the two.